 A customizable web feed aggregator for your browser.

-Arch Forum ID:
+Arch Forum Thread:

 Voracious is a customizable web feed aggregator for your browser.
 Please read the man page for more information.